 I have from internal sources at Mares-SSI that they cannot legally comply with what is requested by DEMA.
-It seems that, nowadays, DEMA will not take your cert numbers unless you also provide a list of your client-divers with their email, addresses, etc. Since SSI is a European company with its servers located within the European Union, they must comply with much more stringent privacy rules — which means they cannot provide information about their clients to another entity like DEMA.
+It seems that, nowadays, DEMA will not take your cert numbers unless you also provide a list of your client-divers with their email, addresses, etc. Since SSI is a European company with its servers located within the European Union, they must comply with much more stringent privacy rules — which means they cannot provide confidential information about their clients to another entity like DEMA.

 We’ll look at the numbers in that DEMA Certification Census when we discuss the size of the dive industry.

 DEMA’s MSI — Manufacturer Sales Index